gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 - `scatter_smooth` (bool): Indicates whether the data defining the color of a scatter plot should be smoothed.
 Default value is False.
 - `scatter_smooth_window` (int): The window size for smoothing the scatter plot.
 Default value is 5.

-#### ATE Frame Definition
+#### ATE Frame Definition (regarding `directed_ate`)

-By default, the ATE is split into along-, horizontal-cross- and vertical-cross-track directions.
+The ATE can be split into along-, horizontal-cross- and vertical-cross-track directions by setting `directed_ate` to `True`.
 The along-track direction is defined as positive in the direction of travel.
 The horizontal cross-track direction is defined as positive to the right of the along-track direction.
 The vertical cross-track direction is defined as positive upwards.
 The following image illustrates the frame definition.

 <img src="https://raw.githubusercontent.com/gereon-t/trajectopy/main/.images/along_cross_frames.png" alt="ate_frames" width="400"/>

 ### Mapbox Settings

-These settings currently only apply to trajectory only plots without deviations.

 - `scatter_plot_on_map` (bool): Indicates whether the trajectory should be plotted onto a map.
 Default value is False.
 - `scatter_mapbox_style` (str): The style of the map.
 For some styles, a Mapbox token is required.
 Default value is "open-street-map".